-This is Tasmania's most popular trout fishery, receiving more anglers and more angler effort than any other water in the State.
+This is one of Tasmania's most popular trout fisheries.
 Damming the upper Lake River and flooding the area that originally contained two lakes, Blue Lake and Sand Lake, and the Morass Marsh made the modern day Arthurs Lake.
 The water in Arthurs Lake is used for hydro electricity generation with the water being pumped into Great Lake to feed the power station at Poatina.
 Brown trout are the only species of trout recorded at Arthurs Lake and this has been the case since the 1960's.
 Arthurs Lake is known for its good catch rate of wild brown trout.
 There are three road accesses into Arthurs Lake and numerous shacks, with two formal camping areas.
-Boat ramps are available and the lake is popular for boat based fishers.
+Boat ramps are available and the lake is popular with boat based fishers.